ifnesi/flink-fraud-detection/README.md

 ### Fraud Detection Web Application

 The Fraud Detection Python/Flask application runs locally and is accessible at [http://localhost:8888](http://localhost:8888).
-Use the dropdown menu to select a user, then double-click anywhere on the map and enter a transaction amount to simulate a credit card transaction at that location.
+Use the dropdown menu to select a user, then double-click anywhere on the map and enter a transaction amount to simulate a credit card transaction at that location (the event will be produced to the topic `card-transactions`).
 After a pin on the map is shown, repeat the process at a different location.
-The application will quickly analyse the transaction by calculating the travel speed between the two points and comparing it to the customer’s configured maximum speed.
+The application will quickly analyse the transaction by calculating the travel speed between the two points and comparing it to the customer’s configured maximum speed (and output to the topic `card-transactions-enriched`).
 It will then indicate whether the transaction is valid or fraudulent based on this speed check.

 ![image](docs/app-main.png)